canonical/lxd/specs/configuration.md

 In any case, resource-specific configuration always overrides that coming from the profiles.

+If not present, LXD will create a "default" profile which comes with a network interface connected to LXD's default bridge (lxcbr0).

+The "default" profile is set for any new container created which doesn't specify a different profiles list.

 ## JSON representation
 A representation of a container using all the different types of configurations would look like: